 Israeli archaeologists recently found two areas which might have been part of the ancient city of Bethsaida, which was mentioned prominently in the Bible.
-And a Byzantine church may be the missing link needed to establish one of them as the city where two apostles were born.
+A Byzantine church may be the missing link needed to establish one of them as the city where two apostles were born.

 The areas have both Byzantine as well as Roman ruins from the eras through which the city flourished.

-A small fishing village grew up at some point between the first century BC and the first century AD at the confluence of the Jordan River and the Sea of Galilee, prompting its settlers to name the place Bethsaida, or “house of hunting,” (fishing).
+A small fishing village emerged at some point between the first century BC and the first century AD at the confluence of the Jordan River and the Sea of Galilee, prompting its settlers to name the place Bethsaida, or “house of hunting,” (fishing).

 According to the historical record as written by the famed Roman/Jewish historian Josephus Flavius, the tetrarch Herod Philip gave the settlement the status of a polis, naming it Julias, in the year 30 or 31 AD.
 It was renamed Julias in honor of Julia Augusta of Rome’s royal family.

 At about that time, tradition has it that two of Jesus Christ’s apostles, the brothers Andrew and Peter, lived there, as well as the apostle Philip.
-However, some time beginning in the third century, the historical record shows nothing at all regarding Bethsaida/Julias — up until the fifth century.
+However, some time beginning in the third century, the historical record shows nothing at all regarding Bethsaida/Julias up until the fifth century, that is.

 The archaeological record shows that the Byzantines built a church in the town over what they believed to be the home of the apostles during the fifth century.
-But somehow, incredibly, the town was again completely lost to the historical record after that point.
+Somehow, however, the town was incredibly again completely lost to the historical record after that point.